vincentarelbundock/Rdatasets/doc/HistData/rst/HalleyLifeTable.rst

 Halley, E. (1693).
-An estimate of the degrees of the mortality of mankind, drawn from curious tables of the births and funerals at the city of Breslaw; with an attempt to ascertain the price of annuities upon lives. *Philosophical Transactions of the Royal Society, London*, 17, 596-610.
+An estimate of the degrees of the mortality of mankind, drawn from curious tables of the births and funerals at the city of Breslau; with an attempt to ascertain the price of annuities upon lives. *Philosophical Transactions of the Royal Society, London*, 17, 596-610.